PabloReyes/PabloReyes.github.io/_drafts/2012-09-17-hands-dirty.markdown

 ---
 layout: post
-title: A curious guy getting hands dirty
+title: Ensuciándome las manos en 2004
 categories: [programming]
-published: false
+published: False
+featured: False
 date: 2012-09-17
+category: Personal
 markdown: markdown
+image: /images/uploads/posts/hands-dirty/security_cameras.jpg
+excerpt: En 2004, entre clases de instituto y noches de Age of Empires, me topé con una base de datos de 20.000 usuarios con contraseñas MD5.
 ---
 If I’m curious now, I was even more with 14 or 15 years old.
 It was the time when I got bored of my cheap C book and started learning Python with online tutorials.
 I spent so much time on IRC also, mostly in programming channels (although I almost only talked in those dedicated to Age Of Empires).
 I met some people doing much more funny things that what I was doing.
 A group of friends created a script to auto-click on adsense banners.
 The group was private, but I was invited.
 All of us had a personal blog, so we used the script to click once on each adsense banner every day, so at least we got 8 or 9 clicks a day.
-Not much, but It helped me buying a better computer (Athlon 3400+, from a P3 866Mhz) by the end of that year (2004 I think).
+Not much, but It helped me buying a better computer (Athlon 3400+, from a P3 866Mhz) by the end of 2004 I think.

 Ah, they also got access to a private site from Motorola where we could make free mobile calls, but it only lasted a couple of weeks until they noticed.
 I remember calling a irc-friend to Puerto Rico and talking with his confused mother…